09:39

 And that explains why some people get overwhelmed by things that you don't and vice versa.

-And your window of tolerance can change depending on things like how much stress is going on,
+Your window of tolerance can change depending on things like how much stress is going on,

-How much sleep you've had,
+How much sleep you've had.

-Your past experiences or just what kind of day you're having.
+Or just what kind of day you're having.

 Now when your window is wide,

-You have more capacity,
+You have more capacity.

 You have more flexibility and you're able to handle life better.